 The natural state of being.
-Texts of the Dzogchen tradition
+Texts from the Dzogchen tradition

 Author: J. Low